nnja/python/website/content/02-introduction-to-python/110-control-statements-looping/50-exercise.md

 ## `while` loop

 Instead of looping over a sequence, `while` loops continue looping while a certain condition is met (or not met).
-The condition is checked at the beginning every iteration.
+The condition is checked at the beginning of every iteration.

 ```python
 >>> counter = 0